Erv Wilson

 Ervin Wilson (June 11, 1928 – December 8, 2016) was a Mexican/American (dual citizen) music theorist.

 Early life

-Ervin Wilson was born in a remote area of northwest Chihuahua, Mexico, where he lived until the age of fifteen.
+Ervin Wilson was born in Colonia Pacheco, a small village in the remote mountains of northwest Chihuahua, Mexico, where he lived until the age of fifteen.
 His mother taught him to play the reed organ and to read musical notation.
 He began to compose at an early age, but immediately discovered that some of the sounds he was hearing mentally could not be reproduced by the conventional intervals of the organ.
-As a teenager he began to read books on Indian music, developing an interest in concepts of raga.
+As a teenager, he began to read books on Indian music, developing an interest in concepts of raga.
 While he was in the Air Force in Japan, a chance meeting with a total stranger introduced him to musical harmonics, which changed the course of his life and work.
 Influenced by the work of Joseph Yasser, Wilson began to think of the musical scale as a living process—like a crystal or plant.
-He mentored many composers and instrument builders.